-Recently one of our readers asked if it is possible to disable specific WordPress plugins on the mobile version of their website?
-Like with anything in WordPress, there’s a plugin for that.
-In this article, we will show you how to easily disable specific WordPress plugins in mobile version of your site.
+Recently, one of our readers asked if it is possible to disable specific WordPress plugins on the mobile version of their website.

 Why Disable Specific WordPress Plugins for Mobile Users

-See our guide on how WordPress works for a behind the scene look at how it loads plugins.
+To learn more, you can see our infographic on how WordPress actually works for a behind-the-scenes look at how plugins are loaded.

-All good WordPress plugins try to only load when needed.
-However, sometimes it is difficult for plugin authors to guess whether you will need the plugin or not.
+All good WordPress plugins should load only when needed.
+However, sometimes, it is difficult for plugin authors to guess whether you will need the plugin or not.
 In such situations, they opt to load the required files just in case.

-Important: Plugin organizer is a very powerful plugin.
-Reordering or disabling plugins can cause conflicts and unexpected behavior which could make your site inaccessible.
-We recommend that you create a complete WordPress backup before disabling or reordering any plugins.
+Important: Plugin Organizer is very powerful.
+Disabling plugins can cause unexpected conflicts and behavior and may even make your site inaccessible.
+We recommend that you create a complete WordPress backup before disabling any plugins.

-Upon activation, you need to visit Plugin Organizer » Settings page to configure plugin settings.
+Upon activation, you need to visit the Plugin Organizer » Settings page to configure the plugin.

-Apart from default options, right now you just need to turn on the following options.
+Apart from the default options, you just need to turn on the following options: